 This is the most common form of psoriasis.
-It gets its name from the fact that it causes a build-up of reddish plaque on the skin.
+It gets its name from the fact that it causes a build-up of plaque on the skin.
 It usually appears on the knees, elbows, face, ears, and back.

 It starts as a regular rash but doesn’t go away when you use over-the-counter creams.
 The rash then turns a reddish color, with a flaky texture.
 There are also patches of skin that have defined edges on the rash.

 Plaque psoriasis causes a lot of itching and in some cases bleeding from dryness or excessive scratching.
 If it’s in your scalp, you’ll have white scales that look like dandruff.

 If it’s in your nails, then they’ll start to chip and can even come off completely in some cases.

+Guttate psoriasis is more common in people younger than 30 years old.
 This type of psoriasis usually produces small red spots on both the torso and limbs.
 Luckily, it doesn’t cover a large area.

+It can also affect the ears, face, and scalp.
 It also causes lesions, though they aren’t as thick as the ones you get from plaque psoriasis.

 People who are carriers of strep or have a chance of inheriting this condition usually develop it when exposed to cold climates because they dry out the skin.

-This type of psoriasis mainly affects adults.
-It’s characterized by the formation of blisters or white pustules of non-infectious pus, along with redness in the surrounding skin.
+- Formation of blisters or white pustules of non-infectious pus, along with redness in the surrounding skin.

-The skin is usually red before the blisters start forming, and is normally itchy and painful in the affected area.
+- The skin is usually red before the blisters start forming, and is normally itchy and painful in the affected area.